Part 16: Design Trajectories with Astrogator

 Stop: + 5 days

-6. When the scenario loads, click Save ().
-A folder with the same name as your scenario is created for you in the location specified above.
+6. Click Save () after the scenario loads.
+STK creates a folder with the same name as your scenario for you.

 8. Click Save.